mjfusa/OfficeDocs-MicrosoftSearch/MicrosoftSearch/freshservice-connector.md

 |Tags	|  | The tags associated with the solution article. |

 ### Sync
-Only full crawl is supported by Freshservice connector.
+Only full crawl is supported by the Freshservice Microsoft Graph connector.
 The default schedule of the full crawl is set for every day.
 If needed, you can adjust these schedules to fit your data refresh needs.

 ## Troubleshooting
 The following are common errors that can occur and how to resolve them.